Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

 In practice, the static melt properties are relatively insensitive to changes of temperature: the relative density expansion coefficient is $d\ln\rho_{bulk}/dT \approx -6\times 10^{-4} K^{-1}$, while typical thermal chain expansion coefficients $|d\ln\langle R^2\rangle(T)/dT| < 10^{-3}K^{-1}$.\cite{fetters2007chain} Since $n_K(T) \sim \rho_{bulk} \langle R^2\rangle^2$, we obtain $|d\ln n_K(T)/dT| < 3\times 10^{-3}K^{-1}$.
 In the one case where Ref.~\cite{fetters2007chain} provides data, atactic polypropylene, the 50\% increase in temperature over the interval $298 K\le T \le463K$ causes a slight increase in density while apparently leaving the chain dimensions unchanged.
 The corresponding reduction of the Kuhn number from $n_K=3.92$ to $n_K=3.43$, suggests that one changes the bead weights from $81$ to $85$ $g/mol$, the bead diameters change from $5.1$ to $5.4$ $\mathring{A}$, while the required reduction of the bending stiffness decreases the Kuhn length in LJ units from $l_K=2.19\sigma$ to $l_K=2.07\sigma$.
-Compared to the dynamic effects discussed in the following section, it thus seems safe to transfer the $\beta\kappa$, $M_b$ and $\sigma$ values listed in Tab.~\ref{tab:Kremer-Grest-model-parameters} to other temperatures.
-This suggests that the {\em effective} bending rigidity at the KG-level appears is essentially entropic in origin, $\kappa_h \ll -T_{ref} \kappa_s$, and related to rotations between isomeric states~\cite{flory1969statistical}.
+Compared to the dynamic effects discussed in the following section, it thus seems safe to transfer the $\kappa$, $M_b$ and $\sigma$ values listed in Tab.~\ref{tab:Kremer-Grest-model-parameters} to other temperatures.
+Compared to the standard "one-model-fits-all commodity polymer melts" approach discussed in the introduction, we thus suggest the use of chemistry-specific athermal models over the entire (not extremely wide) experimentally relevant temperature range.
+While the use of {\em entropic} springs is standard in coarse-grain polymer models since the earliest theories of rubber elasticity~\cite{TreloarBook}, an entropic wormlike bending rigidity like in Eq.~(\ref{eq:Ubend}) might appear unusual.
+An alternative, could be KG models with freely rotating bonds along the lines of Ref.~\cite{HsuKremer2019}.
+However, within the present ansatz the resulting behaviour is described by an athermal bending term.
 Obviously, the relations provided above can be used to obtain an improved parameterization, if there is information available about the end-to-end distance and bulk density at the state point of interest.